 Many people are losing confidence in the Federal Reserve fiat money system and are turning towards crypto-currencies and other commodities to escape steady inflation.
-While these attempts are well meaning they carry the risk of incurring a capital gains tax on every transaction.
-For example, if someone were to have purchased a bitcoin for $200 and then were to spend it at a $2,000 value then they would be liable for as much as a 28% capital gain tax on the $1,800 increase.
+While these people mean well, this turn into alternatives puts them risk of incurring a capital gains tax on every transaction.
+For example, if someone purchased a bitcoin for $200 and then spent it at a $2,000 value, they would be liable for as much as a 28% capital gain tax on the $1,800 increase.
 In recent years the IRS has become more aggressive in collecting this tax.

-One ounce of U.S minted silver is stamped with a one dollar value while U.S minted one ounce gold coins are stamped with a $50 face value.
+One ounce of U.S. minted silver is stamped with a one dollar face value.
+Conversely, one ounce of U.S. minted gold is stamped with a fifty dollar face value.
 Members may own fractions of a coin.
-For example, if a member were to have five and a half ounces of silver in their account it would show as $5.50 Silver Dollars.
-If a member were to own a half an ounce of gold then their account would display $25 gold dollars.
+For example, if a member had five and a half ounces of silver in their account it would show as $5.50 Silver Dollars.
+If a member owned a half ounce of gold then their account would display $25 gold dollars.

-By using these U.S. minted gold and silver coins members can protect themselves from the depreciation of the Federal Reserve Note while avoiding the tax penalties of bartering with bitcoin or other types of precious metals.
+By using these U.S. minted gold and silver coins members can protect themselves from the depreciation of the Federal Reserve Note while avoiding the tax penalties of bartering with bitcoin or other non-legal-tender precious metals.

 There is also the Goldback project.
 This is a local voluntary currency in Utah that is made of gold.
 If you sign up for an account with us then we will mail you a free Goldback.